 3. Improve Your Digging

 The more time you dig, the less time you spend detecting.
 So you want to be as efficient as possible when digging.
 Don't put in too much energy and don't take too long.
 It's best to use good digging tools like a 12" Edge Digger and a pin-pointer.
-For the beach you can use a basic metal scoop.
+For the beach you can use a metal sand scoop.

 In addition, make sure you follow proper digging etiquette.
 Fill in all the holes that you make.
 The soil or sand needs to return to its original state.